A doctor is examining an x-ray

 What to expect?

 After you have completed the form, the technologist will take you to the nuclear medicine suite.
-The radioactive substance, also called an isotope or "dye" will be given either by mouth or injection depending upon the procedure your to have.
+The radioactive substance, also called an isotope or "dye" will be given either by mouth or injection depending upon the procedure you are to have.

 At the appropriate time, the technologist will have you lie on a narrow table.
 You will not need to change clothes, but you will want to dress comfortably.
 Once you're in position, the technologist will position you under a large round or pointed device that take the images.
 The time it takes to acquire images varies depending upon the study.
 You should plan to be with us for a minimum of 2 hours.